37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Sauron’s armies and the Great Eye would spot and destroy them.

-Why it stumps people: “The eagles would be corrupted” is the most popular wrong answer, and it has a kind of internal logic.
-Tolkien never gave one definitive reason, which is why this question sparks endless debate.
-But the tactical argument is the strongest: the quest depended on secrecy, and flying straight at Mordor is the single most obvious move possible.
-Sauron would see them coming across hundreds of miles of open sky and deploy the Nazgûl on fell beasts.
-The eagles themselves are also not servants you can command; Gwaihir says plainly, “I was sent to bear tidings, not burdens.”
+This is the internet’s favorite Tolkien argument, and it’s still unsettled.
+“The eagles would be corrupted” pulls the most wrong answers because it has a tidy internal logic.
+Tolkien never wrote down one ruling, which is why the debate never dies.
+The tactical case is the strongest one.
+The quest lived or died on secrecy, and flying straight at Mordor is the most obvious move on the board.
+Sauron would spot them across hundreds of miles of open sky and send the Nazgûl up on fell beasts.
+The eagles aren’t servants you can order around, either.
+Gwaihir puts it plainly, “I was sent to bear tidings, not burdens.”

 Duel a friend on Tolkien trivia